foss42/apidash/CONTRIBUTING.md

 ```
 flutter run --enable-experiment=records
 ```
-**NOTE**: You may encounter an invalid Dart Package name error.
-Remember to rename the project's parent directory to something other than the default "api-dash," as it is not a valid Dart Package name.
+**Note**: In case you encounter an invalid Dart Package name error on your first run, rename the project's folder name from  "api-dash" to "apidash" and re-run.

 ### How to run tests?